 The Sophisticated Collection features the following tiles and grout colors:

 - From our 2019 Spring Summer Collection: Nimbus with Mapei grout in 27 Silver

 - From new collections added in 2019: Ceppo di Gre and Cementing with Mapei grout in 107 Iron

-Our renderings are obviously emphasizing a lot of hard materials, which may not be realistic for every space, but soft materials like area rugs or window treatments could be integrated to provide softness under foot or help with sound absorption.
+Our renderings are obviously emphasizing a lot of hard materials, which may not be realistic for every space, but soft materials like area rugs or window treatments could be integrated to provide softness underfoot or help with sound absorption.
 Our goal was to give you ideas of different ways to combine and orientate materials within a space.

 The funny thing is, we felt like we were back in studio creating these designs.
-However, there was no program or project parameters, which made this very challenging and we were shocked by that.
+However, there were no program or project parameters, which made this very challenging, and we were shocked by that.
 You’d think that if someone said to you, “please design anything you want from scratch”, you’d be like “Sweet, that’s awesome!
 That’s easy peasy!”
 Nope, it wasn’t as easy as I had hoped for.
 That being said, if there is a space you would like to see in our next set of renderings, please email us!
 We’d love to hear what you’d like to see.